 Finding the root of his challenges have helped us to address them directly and, as a result, we’ve seen leaps and bounds of progress in our kiddo.

-I would also encourage you to listen to your instincts if you feel like your child’s doctor isn’t listening to you.
+I also encourage you to listen to your instincts if you feel like your child’s doctor isn’t listening to you.

 Many family doctors just aren’t equipped to be able to understand the impact ADHD has or to be able to assess for it.